shingoasou-0804/oshin-lab-infra/README.md

 ## Local environment

-Copy and paste the URL that appears in the log after executing “make up” into your browser.
+Copy and paste the URL that appears in the log after executing “poetry run streamlit run home.py” into your browser.
 - http://localhost:8501